THE DIVIDEND INVESTOR

-The Dividend Investor is a special type of stock investor that invests in dividend-paying companies.
-A dividend is a share of a company’s profits distributed to its shareholders – you, the stock investor.
-Not all stocks have dividends, but you can easily look up the ones that do and have a great track record.
-You can essentially own shares of a great company that pay you just by owning it.
+A special type of stock investor that invests in dividend-paying companies.
+A dividend is a share of a company’s profits, distributed to its shareholders – you, the stock investor.
+Not all stocks have dividends, but you can easily look up the ones with a great track record.
+You can essentially own shares of a great company that pay you just for owning it.

 There are a couple of key points you must understand when investing in dividends:

-But the question is, how much do you really need for it to make a difference?
-Let’s do some math.
+The question is how much do you really need for it to make a difference?

-So on average, a good mix of great companies in a fairly diversified dividend portfolio will yield around 3% annually.
-There are companies that pay you higher yields, but they tend to have poorer financial statements thus making them riskier for cutting dividends or riskier as an investment in general.
+On average, a mix of great companies in a fairly diversified dividend portfolio will yield around 3% annually.
+Some companies pay you higher yields, but they tend to have poorer financial statements, thus making them riskier.

-So let’s take an example of $100,000, which is already a lot for the average person. $100,000 invested in solid companies that pay dividends will conservatively yield an average of 3% a year, which is $3000 a year.
-In monthly terms, that will be $250 a month in cashflow for life.
+Using an example of $100,000 (a lot for the average person) invested will conservatively yield an average of $3,000 a year.
+In monthly terms, that will be $250 a month in cash-flow — for life.